 If you’re using homemade ice cream for this sandwich recipe, you don’t need to worry about the softening it in the mixer.
 Freshly made homemade ice cream has the same texture of soft serve when it’s fresh from the ice cream maker .

 If you’re using store-bought ice cream, which is used for this version, I would keep a few things in mind.

 - High-end ice cream melts faster than its less expensive counterparts.
 It has fewer commercial stabilizers in it.
-If you go with a top-notch brand, you may want to slice your slabs, pop them in the freezer, and work with one slab at a time.
+If you go with a top-notch brand, you may not need to beat it in the the mixer quite as long.

 WHAT’S THE BEST PAN SIZE TO USE?

 Okay!
 If there’s one part that may be a bit tricky, it’s probably pan size.
 Jelly roll pans come in various shapes and sizes.
 I used a 16×11-inch pan.
 It worked great.

 Your pan might be slightly larger or smaller.
 An 15×11-inch pan would be perfect.
 If your pan is much smaller, I would divide the batter in half among two pans, or do it in batches.
 If your pan is much larger, I would make a fake side by folding aluminum foil and placing it in the pan so the inside of the pan measures 16×11 or 15×11.
 Don’t worry about a fraction of an inch here or there.
 We don’t have to be too precious about this.